Dublin

 Greece

-Until May 2016, because of the European Court of Human Rights (ECtHR)’s ruling in M.S.S. v.
-Belgium and Greece,[29] transfers to Greece occurred only if a person consented to the transfer.
-However, in May 2016, the former IAO started to issue Dublin decisions on returns to Greece again.[30]
-In some cases, HHC lawyers successfully challenged such decisions in the domestic courts and in two cases the HHC obtained Rule 39 interim measures from the ECtHR.[31]
-Both cases were struck out in 2017 because the applicants had left Hungary.[32]
+Until May 2016, because of the ECtHR’s ruling in M.S.S. v.
+Belgium and Greece,[44] transfers to Greece occurred only if a person consented to the transfer.
+However, in May 2016, the former IAO started to issue Dublin decisions on returns to Greece again.[45]
+In some cases, HHC lawyers successfully challenged such decisions in the domestic courts and in two cases the HHC obtained Rule 39 interim measures from the ECtHR.[46]
+Both cases were struck out in 2017 because the applicants had left Hungary.[47]

 However, in December 2016, the practice changed again and no more Dublin transfer decisions to Greece were issued.
-The same is valid for 2017, 2018, 2019, 2021 and 2022.[33]
-In 2020, two decisions were issued with regard to Greece, but no transfer took place.
+No Dublin transfer decisions to Greece has been issued between 2017 and 2023, with the exception of two decisions in 2020 (no transfer took place).[48]

 Bulgaria